JoinColony/colonyNetwork/docs/_Interface_IColony.md

 ### `deprecateExtension`

-Upgrade an extension in a colony.
+Set the deprecation of an extension in a colony.
 Secured function to authorised members.

 **Parameters**